 - Travel perks, benefits, and protections: Each travel credit card comes with different perks, but most will offer varying levels of protection for travel mishaps like canceled flights, stolen luggage, and collision damage waivers for car rentals.

 You don’t have to find a travel rewards credit card that checks off each of these boxes for you – but you might be able to.
 We’ll rank the best credit cards based on how they compete in each of these categories.
 Also, please read this post on Chase’s 5/24 rule if you’re not familiar with it.

-Here are some of the best travel rewards credit cards 2019 and onwards.
+Here are some of the best travel rewards credit cards in 2021 and onwards.
 Some come with the ability to earn for dining and travel while others are geared towards providing luxury travel.
 Whatever you like, one of these is sure to fit your needs.

 And it’s definitely worth noting, that there’s the Chase Sapphire Reserve card, which comes with a higher annual fee, but also comes with more benefits.

-Best Premium Travel Card: The Platinum Card from American Express: Luxury Travel
+Best Premium Travel Card: The Platinum Card from American Express for Luxury Travel

 If you travel frequently, value luxury travel then you might consider The Platinum Card® from American Express.
 It doesn’t have the high rewards offered by some other travel rewards cards, but it does come with some competitive travel perks.
 And of course, it makes sense to compare the Amex Platinum with the Sapphire Preferred which is also a great premium card.

-Those Membership Rewards points can be redeemed for statement credit, gift cards, and Uber credits, but you’ll get the most value out of using them to book travel through amextravel.com or by transferring them to an airline or hotel partner:
+Those Membership Rewards points can be redeemed for statement credits and gift cards, but you’ll get the most value out of using them to book travel through amextravel.com or by transferring them to an airline or hotel partner: